FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Query/Query.md

   - After writing the query:

-    - Click Save, then
+    - Click `Save`, then
-    - Click Execute to preview the result.
+    - Click `Execute` to preview the result.

+## Query Configuration

+  - You can add parameters for the query, that you have creating.